Skip to main content

 What is Dihexa?

-Dihexa (N-hexanoic-Tyr-Ile-(6)-aminohexanoic amide, also known as PNB-0408) is a small synthetic peptide derivative of angiotensin IV developed by researchers at Washington State University.
-It was designed to overcome the limitations of natural angiotensin IV (namely its rapid metabolic degradation and inability to cross the blood-brain barrier) while preserving and amplifying its procognitive properties.
+Dihexa (N-hexanoic-Tyr-Ile-(6)-aminohexanoic amide, also known as PNB-0408) is a small synthetic angiotensin IV derivative developed by researchers at Washington State University.
+Structurally it is built from a tyrosine-isoleucine core capped with a hexanoyl group and a 6-aminohexanoic amide, giving a molecular weight near 504 daltons.
+It was designed to overcome the limitations of natural angiotensin IV, namely its rapid metabolic degradation and inability to cross the blood-brain barrier, while preserving its procognitive properties.

-Dihexa has attracted extraordinary attention in neuroscience because it is reportedly up to 10 million times more potent than BDNF in promoting new synapse formation in cell culture studies.
-It is the first orally active, blood-brain barrier-permeable angiotensin IV analog.
+Dihexa has attracted attention in neuroscience because of reports that it promotes new synapse formation in cell culture at picomolar concentrations.
+It was engineered to be orally active and blood-brain barrier permeable, which is unusual for a peptide-derived molecule.
 It remains investigational and has not entered formal human clinical trials.

 How Does It Work?

-Dihexa's primary mechanism involves allosteric activation of the hepatocyte growth factor (HGF) / c-Met receptor system in the brain.
-HGF and its receptor c-Met are critical for neuronal growth, survival, and the formation of new synaptic connections (synaptogenesis).
+Dihexa's proposed primary mechanism involves activation of the hepatocyte growth factor (HGF) / c-Met receptor system in the brain.
+HGF and its receptor c-Met support neuronal growth, survival, and the formation of new synaptic connections (synaptogenesis), and the molecule was designed to act as an HGF mimetic.

 Mechanism of Action